sTorba24/Etyw-project/README.md

 You can use `npm run server` and `npm run client` to start server and front separately

+# Setting for personal use

+In folder `config` find file `default.json` and change `mongoUri` field to have access to your MongoDB

 # Project in still in development(be free to give feedback about bugs)